ivnsch/SwiftCharts/README.md

 ##### 1. Layers:

 A chart is the result of composing layers together.
-Everything is a layer - axis, guidelines, dividers, line, circles, etc. The idea is to have losely coupled components that can be easily changed and combined in arbitrary ways.
-This is for example the structure of a basic chart, wich shows a line with circles:
+Everything is a layer - axis, guidelines, dividers, line, circles, etc. The idea is to have losely coupled components that can be easily changed and combined.
+This is for example the structure of a basic chart, which shows a line with circles:

 ![ScreenShot](https://raw.github.com/i-schuetz/SwiftCharts/master/Screenshots/layers.png)